mojocraftdojo/PubMed_chatbot_BioGPT/README.md

 # PubMed / BioGPT Chatbot
-This is a web application that allows you to interact with Bio-GPT model and query PubMed which is a large biomedical literature knowledge base to explore answers
+This is a web application that allows you to interact with Bio-GPT model and query PubMed - a large and comprehensive biomedical literature knowledge database to explore various answers and potential interesting relationships.

 ### Installation
 ```